teaching-lab/stack-cs-activities/activities.md

 * [Encryption modes](activities/encryption-modes) -- Learn block cipher modes of operation, their properties and use cases from scratch.
 * [Incident handling: A suspicious e-mail](activities/incident-handling-suspicious-email) -- Spot an e-mail scam within a corporate scenario that really happened.
+* [Stages of cyber attacks](activities/cyber-attack-stages) -- Match the four stages of a cyber attack with their definitions and examples.
 * [Vulnerable source code](activities/vulnerable-source-code) -- Find vulnerabilities and propose fixes in C code snippets.

 ### Generic activities